 Fibonacci numbers date back to the origins of modern mathematics in renaissance Europe.
-They were discovered by Renaissance era mathematician Leonardo Pisano Bigollo early in the 13th century.
+They were discovered by Renaissance era Italian mathematician Leonardo Pisano Bigollo early in the 13th century.
 His family name was Bonacci and his pen name was Filius (son) Bonacci, thus the contraction "Fibonacci."

 In a treatise on mathematics published in 1202, Bonacci revealed what has come to be known as the "Fibonacci sequence" of numbers.
 It is determined by the following mathematical expression: ƒ1= f2=1; ƒn+2=ƒn + ƒn+1, where ƒ is a term in the sequence and n is an integer.

-Fibonacci Levels In Forex Trading: Retracement
+How To Use Fibonacci Retracement Levels In Forex Trading

 Beginning in the 20th century, Fibonacci numbers have been used to identify successful trading entrance and exit levels for numerous asset classes, including currencies.
 Since the early days of financial charting pioneered by Charles Dow and other proponents of the Dow Theory, analysts have noted that when prices reverse trajectory they tend to "retrace" a portion of their previous movements.
 Mr. Dow himself suggested that the retracement was between 33% and 66%.